-From this example and the result of Theorem 3.1, we observe that the shortest path routing can guarantee the logical topology's survivability only when each node has rich connectivity.
-But the survivability is not guaranteed when the minimum degree is less than or equal to n/2 - 1 and when the shortest path routing is applied.
-In fact, the result in this example can be extended to a (n/2 - 1)-edge connected logical topology by adding n/2 - 2 more lightpaths between any two nodes (i, j) for $i \in V_o$ and $j \in V_e$ using physical link (0, n-1) if it is the shortest path between i and j.
-Clearly, this is always possible for sufficiently large n.
-Note that the failure of physical link (0, n-1) would still disconnect the logical topology.
+From this example and the result of Theorem 3.1,

+we observe that the shortest path routing is simple, yet providing the logical topology's survivability when each node has a rich connection.
+But the survivability is not guaranteed when the minimum degree is less than n/2 - 1 and when the shortest path routing is applied.
+In fact, the result in this example can be extended by adding more lightpaths between any two nodes (i, j) for $i \in V_o$ and $j \in V_e$ using physical link (0, n-1) if it is the shortest path between i and j such that if shortest-path routing is used to embed a logical topology, then the logical topology may not be survivable even if it is (n/2 - 1)-edge connected.
 In the next section, we will look into the shortest path routing more closely and show some interesting numerical results.